rpki-client/rpki-client-container/README.md

 This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

-As with all OCI images, these also contain other software under other licenses (such as BusyBox, OpenSSL etc. from the base distribution, along with any direct or indirect dependencies of the contained rpki-client).
+As with all OCI images, these also contain other software under other licenses (such as BusyBox, HAProxy, OpenSSL etc. from the base distribution, along with any direct or indirect dependencies of the contained rpki-client).

 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.